shawn-storie/zupport/README.md

-# Zupport
+# Zupport API

-Zupport is a comprehensive Node.js-based solution for log streaming, file editing, server health monitoring, and command execution.
+Zupport API is a comprehensive Node.js-based solution for log streaming, file editing, server health monitoring, and command execution.
 It provides both a RESTful API and a web interface for easy interaction.

 ## Table of Contents